amaimldsl/am_ai_policy_ce/pcec/src/pcec/output/final_compliance_report.md

 | C-4185 | R-4185 | C-4185, C-4185-2 | T-4185, T-4185-B |
 | C-4186 | R-4186 | C-4186, C-4186-2 | T-4186, T-4186-B |
 | C-4243 | R-4243 | C-4243, C-4243-2 | T-4243, T-4243-B |

 ## 8. Recommendations

 Based on the comprehensive analysis of compliance requirements, risks, controls, and test procedures, the following recommendations are provided:

 ### Category-Specific Recommendations

 **Compliance**:
-- Prioritize implementation of controls related to high-priority risks in this category
+- Prioritize implementation of controls related to high-priority risks in this category.
-- Establish dedicated oversight for all Compliance compliance areas
+- Establish dedicated oversight for all Compliance compliance areas specified in the requirements.
-- Develop enhanced monitoring mechanisms specific to Compliance risks
+- Develop enhanced monitoring mechanisms specific to Compliance risks.

 ### General Recommendations

-1. Establish a regular compliance monitoring program based on the test procedures outlined in this report
+1. Establish a regular compliance monitoring program based on the test procedures outlined in this report.
-2. Implement a phased approach to control implementation, starting with high-priority items
+2. Implement a phased approach to control implementation, starting with high-priority items.
-3. Develop comprehensive training materials for staff on compliance requirements and controls
+3. Develop comprehensive training materials for staff on compliance requirements and controls.
-4. Establish a mechanism for periodically reviewing and updating the compliance framework
+4. Establish a mechanism for periodically reviewing and updating the compliance framework.
-5. Create a compliance dashboard to track implementation status and effectiveness of controls
+5. Create a compliance dashboard to track implementation status and effectiveness of controls.